leoditommaso/docker_php-fpm/README.md

 Where:

-* /PATH/TO/LOGDIR: is the full path to a local folder on the host machine where logs will be stored.
+* **/PATH/TO/LOGDIR**: is the full path to a local folder on the host machine where logs will be stored.
-* /PATH/TO/SOCKETDIR: is the full path to a local folder on the host machine where the socket will be placed.
+* **/PATH/TO/SOCKETDIR**: is the full path to a local folder on the host machine where the socket will be placed.
 With this you could then configure an Nginx virtual host and set it to read from this socket.
-The socket will be named after the application.
+The socket will be named after the application (www_php5-fpm.sock by default).
-* /PATH/TO/APPDIR: is the full path to a local folder on the host machine where the website public files are stored.
+* **/PATH/TO/APPDIR**: is the full path to a local folder on the host machine where the website public files are stored.
-* APP_NAME is the one specified in the Dockerfile (www by default).

 # Building

 If you need to customize some setting you should clone this repo, change the appropiate file and then build the container.
 It's important to know the meaning of each file then:

-* Dockerfile: this is the docker configuration file to build the container from.
+* **Dockerfile**: this is the docker configuration file to build the container from.
 Take a look at the comments on the file for an explanation of each line meaning.
-* supervisord.conf: the configuration file for supervisord.
+* **supervisord.conf**: the configuration file for supervisord.
 It tells the daemon to start PHP-FPM.
-* www.conf: this is PHP-FPM pool configuration file.
+* **www.conf**: this is PHP-FPM pool configuration file.
 You could introduce any configuration you need but keep **pool_name**, **app_user** and **app_group** the way they are 'cause those strings are replaced with the appropiate values in the Dockerfile.